Team

 Merle T. Fairhurst

-Merle is a cognitive neuroscientist with strong interdisciplinary ties that facilitate crosstalk with engineers and philosophers.
-She studies the interaction between sensory signals that allow us to make sense of the world around us and to successfully interact with others.
-Her projects range from trying to understand what makes touch special to identifying factors that make interacting in a group different to interacting in pairs.
-As a classical singer, she is passionate about the special cases of sensory perception in music and art.
-And, as a mother of five, she strongly believes in promoting women in academia.
+Merle is a cognitive neuroscientist with strong interdisciplinary connections that facilitate interactions with engineers and philosophers.
+She studies the interaction between sensory signals that allow us to understand the world around us and interact successfully with others.
+Her projects range from trying to understand what makes touch special to identifying factors that differentiate group interaction from one-on-one interaction.
+As a classical singer, she is passionate about the particularities of sensory perception in music and art.
+And as a mother of five, she is a strong advocate for the advancement of women in science.

 - Research interest: How touch teaches our other senses to understand the world and others in it

-- Favourite touch experience: Loves to knead yeast dough
+- Favorite touch experience: Loves kneading yeast dough

 Irene Valori